 - a Swedish PhD or an equivalent foreign degree awarded during 2006–2016.
 (This period can be extended by a maximum of 2 years to allow for eligible career breaks, which include continuous periods of at least 1 month of parental leave or long-term illness.)

 established research at, or taken up contact with, a Swedish university or research institute.

 A host institution support letter from the head of the department (or equivalent) must be included in the application.
 In the letter, the head of the department should describe how the research project and its members are integrated or will be integrated at the department regarding education, supervision, administration etc.

-The grant can be up to a maximum of SEK 7 million (excluding indirect costs and direct rental costs for office and laboratory space) for a period of maximum 4 years.
+The grant can be up to a maximum of SEK 7 million (excluding indirect costs and direct rental costs for office space) for a period of maximum 4 years.
 During the grant period, additional funding may be applied for to cover costs for workshop, organisation of conference or for publishing.
 The grant may be used to cover the following costs: